bertronika/copris/README.md

 The physical printer should be specified as the last argument.
 It may also be a normal text file, COPRIS will append data to it.
-If no file is specified, data will be output to the terminal with corresponding stream markers (;BOS and ;EOS).
+If no file is specified, data will be output to the terminal with corresponding beginning and end of stream markers (;BOS and ;EOS).

 The server will notify you when an incoming connection is accepted and closed.
 If you want no status text to be present, just the received data,